 Japanese Whisky FAQ

 Molded after the Scotch tradition, Japanese whisky undergoes double distilling before aged in wood barrels.
 The flavors tend to be drier and smokier compared to the sweeter American bourbons and ryes.
 Other than the usual neat and on the rocks, Japanese whisky is best enjoyed with water or mizuwari.
-Oyuwari or Japan’s version of hot toddy, is also a popular way of drinking Japanese whisky.
-The Japanese whisky highball is the fizzier version of mizuwari.
+Oyuwari or Japan’s version of hot toddy is also a popular way of drinking it.
+It's the fizzier version of mizuwari.
 Instead of water, you mix the liquor with sparkling water or chilled soda (around three or four parts to one part whisky), then finish off with a twist of grapefruit or lemon.

 What makes Japanese whisky different?